seth586/guides/FreeNAS/bitcoin/freenas_4_electrum.md

 # su -m electrs -c 'electrs -vvv --conf=/usr/local/etc/electrs/config.toml'
 ```

-Electrs will now index the blockchain into its own database.
-This can take a few hours, depending on your CPU and disk IO.
-When its done indexing, it will start to serve connections.
+Electrs should begin to index the blockchain into its own database.
 Stop the app with Ctrl+C.

 ### rc.d script